 The GFS Middle School offers a lively, engaging, hands-on curriculum that promotes intellectual curiosity and the development of powerful academic skills.

-Rich course offerings, a robust advisory program, the introduction of interscholastic sports, a wide array of clubs and activities, and additional learning opportunities during seventh- and eighth-grade Project Time combine to make our Middle School a wonderful place to be during these crucial years of personal discovery.
+Rich course offerings, a robust advisory program, the introduction of interscholastic sports, a wide array of clubs and activities, and additional learning opportunities in service and community engagement make Middle School a wonderful place to be during these crucial years of personal discovery.